mrv5122/liri-node-app/README.md

 # Deployment
-- The app requires the user to have their own .env file with their unique API keys
+- The app requires the user to have their own .env file with their unique Spotify API key